Graphics-Group/Covid-19-visualizations/README.md

 What I’m seeing here is that counties race out of the gate, then settle down to a doubling-rate between a week to two-weeks.
 This was the case until April 19, where I am seeing an across-the-board increase.
 Almost 400 new cases reported on Apr.
-19, doubling previous record - I will be interested to learn if there has been a change in testing protocol.
+19, doubling the previous record.
+According to the governor, roughly two-thirds of these 400 cases are associated with targeted testing.

 Again, following the style of FT, we can look at the seven-day rolling average of new